Flag2Runner/PolarCordToCartCordTool/README.md

 <img src = assets\ColorPickerExample.png width = 500>

 This is what shows up when you press the color picker button.
 Once you pick your color and press ok the color will update and it's as simple as that.
-If you just want to update the color on the mesh you can just press the create geo button again to apply the color.
-The color shown on the button is the color that will be applied on the mesh when created.
+If you just want to update the color on the mesh you can just enable the color changed check box and then press the update polar cords button.
+This will also apply the polar transforms with it.